Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model and active learning: Results and discussion

-Finally, we note that the accuracy of the NNP demonstrated here for predicting relaxed energies is probably the best case scenario, since the spinel lattice turns out to be quite rigid.
-For more difficult cases with significant relaxation, it may be advisable to perform the active learning scheme for a few iterations, then use the final NNP in nested Monte Carlo \cite{iftimie2000,gelb2003,Leiding2016,nagai2020} or upsampling schemes \cite{zhang2018}, where MC or MD steps are carried out with low cost potentials then augmented with DFT calculations at preset intervals.
+Finally, we note that for truly complicated systems, local frustrations may lead to several local minima when starting the relaxation from ideal lattice structures.
+This means that the implicitly assumed one-to-one correspondence between lattice configuration and relaxed energy is broken.
+In such cases, it may be advisable to perform the active learning scheme for a few iterations, then use the final NNP in nested Monte Carlo \cite{iftimie2000,Hetenyi2002,gelb2003,Leiding2016,nagai2020,Nagai2020b} or upsampling schemes \cite{zhang2018}, where MC or MD steps are carried out with low cost potentials then augmented with DFT calculations at preset intervals.
 These schemes are guaranteed to converge to the same result as sampling based only on DFT energies, and the speedup will depend on the quality of the low cost potential.
-We plan on implementing and testing such schemes in the near future.
+The frustration problem mentioned above can be solved by nested DFT relaxations during the MC sampling: by randomly perturbing the structure slightly before relaxation, the system has a chance of visiting any of those local minima.
+This is in the spirit of basin-hopping MC \cite{Wales1997}.
+We plan on implementing and testing such nesting schemes in the near future.